Toto (lottery)

 Toto (est. in 1968 and stylised as TOTO) is a legalised form of lottery sold in Singapore, known by different names elsewhere.
 It is held by Singapore Pools, the only legal lottery operator in Singapore.
 As of April 2015, it was the second most popular type of gambling activity after 4-Digits.
-Toto can be purchased from any of the Singapore Pools outlets across Singapore.
-Draws are conducted every Monday and Thursday at 6:30 pm (SG time).
-In case of the cascade draw, the draw time will change to 9.30 pm.
-The "live" Toto draw can be viewed at the Singapore Pools Main Branch at 210 Middle Road.
-The profits from Toto go to the Singapore Totaliser Board (the owner of Singapore Pools) which uses the money for charity and other worthy causes.
+The profits from Toto go to the Singapore Totalisator Board (the owner of Singapore Pools) which uses the money for charity and other worthy causes.

 History of Toto

 Toto was established to control widespread illegal gambling in Singapore during the 1960s.
 A manual version of Toto was launched on 9 June 1968.
 In 1981, "snowballing" was introduced.
 It allowed the top prize to increase from draw to draw.
 The system entry mode is introduced so multiple bets can be made on a single coupon.

 On 19 May 1986 Toto was offered as a computerised on-line game based on a '5 out-of 49' format.
 In 1988, the game was changed from a '5 out-of 49' format to a '6 out-of 42' format.
 On 1 July 1997, Toto's format was changed once again to a '6 out-of 45' format.

 The game introduced several popular draws, including the Toto Millennium Draw (30 December 1999), the Hongbao Draw (10 February 2000) and the Mooncake Draw (6 October 2006).

 On 7 October 2014 Toto was changed to a '6 out-of 49' format.
 In September 2016, Toto became available online.